Nanbu, Aomori: Government

 Nanbu has a mayor-council form of government with a directly elected mayor and a unicameral town council of 16 members.
 Nanbu is part of Sannohe District which contributes three members to the Aomori Prefectural Assembly.
 In terms of national politics, the town is part of Aomori 2nd district of the lower house of the Diet of Japan.

 Education

-Nanbu has eight public elementary schools and four public middle school operated by the town government and one public high school operated by the Aomori Prefectural Board of Education.
+Nanbu has three public elementary schools and three public middle school operated by the town government and one public high school operated by the Aomori Prefectural Board of Education.

 Economy

 The economy of Nanbu is heavily dependent on agriculture, especially horticulture.
 The main crops are apples, grapes and European pears.